 Nevus of Ota is an uncommon pigmentation on the skin, often arising at birth but sometimes arising in childhood or teenage years.

 Nevus of Ota

 Nevus of Ota is a type of dermal melanocytosis that causes brown-blue hyperpigmentation of the eye and the surrounding area.
 The treatment choice for Nevus of Ota is laser therapy.
 Treatment can begin at any time, including early infancy.
 Our physicians treat patients of all ages, including infants and toddlers.
-At the Laser & Surgery Center of New York, we treat pediatric patients with this condition regularly.
+At Laser & Surgery Center of New York in NYC and Southampton, we treat pediatric patients with this condition regularly.
 Because we tailor treatment to each individual patient, the choice of laser is based on the skin type of the patient.
 Treatments are performed with either topical anesthesia, local anesthesia and in some cases, none at all.
 Typically, multiple treatments are required.

 Dr. Geronemus was the first to publish a paper about treating Nevus of Ota with lasers in 1992.
 Since that time, we have expanded our offerings to ensure every patient can be treated regardless of skin type and tone.

 Our practice is dedicated to treating patients of all ages with birthmark conditions and offer a child-friendly office to make families feel welcome and comfortable.
 Dr. Geronemus is a board member of the Vascular Birthmark Foundation, working with doctors and families to address vascular birthmarks safely and effectively.
 He treats patients of all ages, including infants and toddlers, using procedures that are quick and painless.